seanslma/maki/Python/Blog/GroupbyApplyPerf.md

 We have a Python app that was too slow.
 It took about two hours to extract product forecast data from a database and to merge it with actual records.
 After some refactorization and optimization, I managed to reduce the run time to less than 20 seconds.

-Assume we have some products and each has some daily sales revenue - the actual records.
+Assume we have some products and each has some daily sales revenue, the actual records.
 We also have daily forecast revenue.
 The task is to merge the actual and forecast data together.

 Once there are missing records in the actual data, we believe that the actual revenue from that day are not reliable and they should be replaced with forecast data.